petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/workflow-task-node-reference.md

 </assignments>
 ```

-The above assignment assigns the task to the Administrator role, then checks whether the group of the asset is an Organization.
-If it is, the Organization Content Reviewer role is assigned to it.
-If it's not, the task is assigned to the Site Content Reviewer role.
+The above assignment assigns the task to the administrator role, then checks whether the group of the asset is an organization.
+If it is, the organization content reviewer role is assigned to it.
+If it's not, the task is assigned to the site content reviewer role.

 Note the `roles = new ArrayList<Role>();` line above.
 In a scripted assignment, the `roles` variable is where you specify any roles the task is assigned to.
-For example, when `roles.add(adminRole);` is called, the Administrator role is added to the assignment.
+For example, when `roles.add(adminRole);` is called, the administrator role is added to the assignment.

 ## Resource Action Assignments

-Users can assign a task to a resource action such as an Update action.
-If your workflow definition specifies the UPDATE action in an assignment, then anyone who has permission to update the type of asset being processed in the workflow is assigned to the task.
+Users can assign a task to a resource action such as an update action.
+If your workflow definition specifies the UPDATE action in an assignment, then anyone who has permission to update the content being processed in the workflow is assigned to the task.
 You can configure multiple assignments for a task.

 *Resource actions* are operations performed by users on an application or entity.
-For example, a user might have permission to update Message Boards Messages.
+For example, a user might have permission to update message boards messages.
 This is called an UPDATE resource action, because the user can update the resource.
-If you're uncertain about what resource actions are, refer to the developer tutorial on the [permission system](../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md) for a more detailed explanation.

-To find all the resource actions that have been created, you need access to the roles admin application in the Control Panel (in other words, you need permission for the VIEW action on the roles resource).
+To find all the available resource actions, you need access to the roles admin application in the Control Panel (in other words, you need permission for the `VIEW` action on the roles resource).

 1. Navigate to the _Control Panel_ &rarr; _Users_ &rarr; _Roles_.
 1. Add a new Regular Role.
 See [Managing Roles](../../../users-and-permissions/roles-and-permissions/creating-and-managing-roles.md) for more information.